EasonNYC/L298-Breakout/README.md

 L298-Breakout
 =============
 A simple breakout board for the L298N motor driver.
+Designed in Cadsoft Eagle.

 Made by Eason Smith (Eason@EasonRobotics.com)